Bratislava – St Martin’s Church

 Architecture

-The tower together with the western façade of the church was originally located behind the line of the main city wall, in the zwinger area.
-It was part of the city’s fortifications and therefore had no entrance portal to the west that potential attackers could use, or even windows.
-In order to improve communication, a pair of small side turrets with staircases were placed at the western façade.
-Inside, the ground floor was divided into three parts by internal walls: the chapel of queen Sophia was located in the south, the sacristy in the middle and the chapel of canons in the north.
-Originally, the oldest library in the city, the archive of the chapter and the imperial chapel of Sigismund of Luxemburg were located on the first floor.
-The middle part of the first floor opened to the nave with a gallery.
+The tower, together with the western facade of the church, was originally located behind the line of the main city wall, in the area of the zwinger.
+It was part of the city’s fortifications and therefore had no entrance portal from the west that potential attackers could use, or even windows (only small slit openings).
+In order to improve communication, a pair of small side turrets with staircases were placed at the western elevation.
+Inside, the part under the tower of the church was divided into three rooms by internal walls: in the south there was the chapel of Queen Sophia, in the middle the sacristy and in the north the chapel of the canons.
+The first floor originally housed the oldest library in the city, the chapter archive and the imperial chapel of Sigismund of Luxembourg.
+The middle part of the first floor opened into the nave with a gallery.

 Current state